MarcT0K/Statistical-Leakage-SSE-attacks/README.md

 - `simulation_utils.py` contains all auxiliary functions necessary to simulate attacks; e.g., adversary knowledge generation.
 - `attacks/` contains the functions to perform the score and IHOP attacks.

+## Carbon emission estimation

+In line with recent works in ML, we measured the carbon emission related to our experiments using the package [CodeCarbon](https://github.com/mlco2/codecarbon).